-Neutral (N) - Use Neutral if you need to restart a stalled engine, or if it is necessary to stop briefly with the engine idling.
+Neutral (N) - Use Neutral if you need to restart a stalled engine or you need to stop briefly with the engine idling.
 Shift to Park position if you need to leave the car for any reason.
 Press on the brake pedal when you are moving the shift lever from Neutral to another gear.